AllenInstitute/visual_behavior_analysis/README.md

 pytest -m "not onprem"
 '''

 The `not onprem` argument will skip all tests that can only be run on internal Allen Institute servers and are marked as `onprem`.
-Alternatively, for internal Allen Institute users, the call to pytest could be called with an argument, which would run all tests.
+Alternatively, for internal Allen Institute users, the call to pytest could be called without an argument, which would run all tests.

+CircleCI also tests that all files meet Pep 8 style requirements using the Flake8 module - a process referred to as 'linting'.
+Linting can be performed locally before commiting using Flake8 as follows:

+    pip install flake8
+    flake8 {FILE_TO_CHECK}

 ## Contributing